mredwin1/DivisionManagementSystem/README.md

     - SQL_USER: The postgresql user that will have access to the created database.
     - SQL_PASSWORD: The password for the postgresql user
     - DOMAIN: The domain which incoming requests will be sent to the dms service.
+    - ACME_EMAIL: The email in which you will register all the SSL with LetsEncrypt
+    - TRAEFIK_LOG: The log level in which to run the traefik docker service
+    - USE_S3: To either use S3 for all static and media files or use the filesystem on the local server.
+Set this to either 0 or 1.
+    - AWS_ACCESS_KEY_ID: The access key ID for the AWS S3 bucket
+    - AWS_SECRET_ACCESS_KEY: The access key for the AWS S3 bucket
+    - AWS_STORAGE_BUCKET_NAME: The name set for the AWS S3 bucket
 4. Run the command 'docker-compose up' inside the main project directory where the docker-compose.yaml file is.
-This will make the server available throught localhost:8001 and to log in simply use what was set for SUPER_USERNAME and SUPER_PASSWORD.
+This will make the server available through the set DOMAIN, to log in simply use what was set for SUPER_USERNAME and SUPER_PASSWORD.